-- Make sure the LUCAS device is in ADJUST mode - Pull the Suction Cup down with two fingers until the Pressure Pad touches the patient's chest without compressing it - Push PAUSE to lock the start position, then remove your fingers from the Suction Cup - Check for proper position.
-If you need to reposition, push ADJUST, pull the Suction Cup to readjust, then push PAUSE once back in place. - Push either ACTIVE (continuous) or ACTIVE (30:2)
+- Make sure the LUCAS device is in ADJUST image mode - Push the Suction Cup down with two fingers until the Pressure Pad touches the patient's chest without compressing it - Push PAUSE I to lock the start position. - Check for proper position.
+If you need to reposition: - Push ADJUST (a), pull the Suction Cup up, move the device by pulling the Support Legs, push the Suction Cup down until the Pressure Pad touches the chest, then push PAUSE (a) once back in place - Push either ACTIVE (continuous) S or ACTIVE (30:2) S.